 Following fusion surgery, patients must be immobilized for a period of time while the vertebrae heals.
 Over time, a percentage of fusion surgery patients have seen complications around the five-year mark where they experience deterioration of other discs above and below the original point of surgery.
 While this surgery is most commonly done to treat cervical herniated disc, it is also commonly done to remove bone spurs and to alleviate symptoms with cervical spinal stenosis.

 Cervical disc replacement, on the other hand, is much faster with fewer complications and patients have returned to work within a few days.
 The disc replacement device preserves more normal neck motion and patients are able to reclaim a wider range of head and neck movement after surgery.
 Leading to increased movement and a better quality of life.
 It also prevents increased stress in the spine and may protect the nearby vertebrae from enhanced degeneration over time.

 Every patient is unique and the best way to determine appropriate treatment is to be examined by a spine specialist.
 New technology provides the patient options and Dr. Dan Hanson is up-to-date on the advancements in spine care to better serve his patients.
-Request a free consultation to learn more.
+Request a consultation to learn more.